Document Actions

 Anthony K. Jensen, Associate Editor

-Anthony K. Jensen is Assistant Professor of Philosophy at Lehman College of City University of New York.
-Jensen's articles, translations, and reviews have appeared in many venues, including the Journal of Nietzsche Studies, the Journal of the History of Philosophy, and the British Journal for the History of Philosophy, among others.
-Alongside some smaller projects, he is presently at work on a monograph, Nietzsche's Philosophies of History to be published by Cambridge University Press.
+Anthony K. Jensen is Associate Professor of Philosophy at Providence College.
+He is the author of Nietzsche's Philosophy of History (Cambridge, 2013).
+His articles, translations, and reviews have appeared in many venues, including the Journal of Nietzsche Studies, the Journal of the History of Philosophy, and the British Journal for the History of Philosophy, among others.

 Georgia State University

 Jessica N. Berry is Associate Professor of Philosophy at Georgia State University in Atlanta.
 She is the author of Nietzsche and the Ancient Skeptical Tradition (Oxford, 2011), completed with the support of a fellowship from the National Endowment for the Humanities.
-Her work on Nietzsche and Greek thought has appeared in The Journal of the History of Ideas, Philosophical Topics, International Studies in Philosophy, and the forthcoming Oxford Handbook on Nietzsche (edited by Ken Gemes and John Richardson).
+Her work on Nietzsche and Greek thought has appeared in The Oxford Handbook of Nietzsche (edited by Ken Gemes and John Richardson), The Journal of the History Ideas, Philosophical Topics, and elsewhere.

 John Cabot University

 Tom Bailey teaches philosophy at John Cabot University in Rome.
-He has published various articles on Nietzsche and Kant in journals and edited collections.
-His "Nietzsche the Kantian?" is forthcoming in the Oxford Handbook on Nietzsche.
-He also works on contemporary ethics and political philosophy, and is currently editing collections on Rawls and Habermas.
+He has published various articles on Nietzsche and Kant, including "Nietzsche the Kantian?" in The Oxford Handbook on Nietzsche.
+He also works on contemporary ethics and political philosophy, and has edited collections on Rawls and Habermas.

 Contact the Journal Staff: nietzsche@hunter.cuny.edu